 Your lighting is working against you

 Every night, millions of people struggle to fall asleep.
 They toss and turn, check their phones, and wake up feeling exhausted.
-Most blame stress, caffeine, or poor sleep habits—but there's a hidden culprit that's rarely discussed: your lighting.
+Most blame stress, caffeine, or poor sleep habits, but there's a contributing factor that's rarely discussed: your lighting.

-The truth is, modern LED bulbs are designed for visibility, not health.
-They emit high levels of blue-enriched light that disrupts your body's natural sleep-wake cycle, even hours before bedtime.
-It's not your fault you can't sleep—it's your lights.
+The truth is, modern LED bulbs are designed for visibility, not to support your body's natural rhythms.
+They emit high levels of blue-enriched light that can affect your body's natural sleep-wake cycle, even hours before bedtime.
+For many people, poorly timed lighting may be working against their sleep without them realizing it.

 What is blue light?

-All light is made up of different colors, each with its own wavelength.
+All light is made up of different colours, each with its own wavelength.
 The visible light spectrum ranges from about 380 nanometers (violet) to 700 nanometers (red).

 Blue light is the part of the spectrum between 400-500 nanometers.
 It has a short wavelength and high energy.
 You get it from the sun, your phone, your computer, and your light bulbs.